-Protocol Review, de novo Review: Working Group Analysis and Proposed Actions
+Protocol Review, Complete Review: Working Group Analysis and Agency Decisions

-Extending the period of approval is a risk to animal welfare, as investigators are not able to describe their proposed animal experiments in the detail required for adequate IACUC review and approval for the entire five years of a grant.
-Protocols are frequently amended during the three-year approval period to accommodate

-Encourage federal agencies to clarify that animal care and use protocols do not need to be completely rewritten to satisfy the requirements for annual or triennial re-review. changes in experimental design.
-Performing work not described in a protocol is the most frequently occurring noncompliance reported to NIH OLAW with the current three-year renewal requirement.
-Extending the period to five years would exacerbate the risk of noncompliance.
-In addition, grants have different award periods (not all are five years) and there are no requirements for one to one match of protocol to grant.
+• Extending the period of approval poses a risk to animal welfare, as investigators are not able to describe their proposed animal experiments in sufficient detail for adequate IACUC review and approval for the entire five years of a grant.
+Performing work not described in a protocol is the most frequent noncompliance reported to NIH OLAW, comprising 23% of cases in 2018.
+Extending the period to five years would increase the risk of noncompliance.
+In addition, grants have different award periods (not all are five years), and there are no requirements for one-to-one match of protocol to grant.
+Analysis of NIH-awarded research grants from 2015-2018 showed that less than 41% are five-year awards.
 Matching protocol approval to a grant approval decreases the flexibility that institutions currently have with a single protocol covering multiple grants or vice versa.

-- NIH OLAW, in coordination with USDA, plan to review and develop resources to support IACUCs' use of existing options that streamline protocol review and significant changes to approved protocols without compromise to animal welfare. - According to Title 9 Chapter 1 Section 2.31(d), in order for the IACUC to approve proposed activities or proposed significant changes to ongoing activities, the IACUC shall conduct a review of those components of the activities related to the care and use of animals and determine that the proposed activities are in accordance with this subchapter unless acceptable justification for a departure is present in writing.
-Also, the IACUC shall conduct continuing reviews of activities covered by this subchapter at appropriate intervals as determined by the IACUC, but not less than annually. - USDA will propose, through notice and comment rulemaking, a regulatory change to Title 9 Chapter 1, Subchapter A-Animal Welfare, Section 2.31(d)(5), to remove the requirement that IACUCs conduct "continuing reviews of activities covered by [the Animal Welfare Act] at appropriate intervals . . . but not less than annually," and, instead, insert a requirement that IACUCs conduct a three-year de novo review of activities.
-IACUCs would continue to review, approve, require modification to, or withhold approval of significant changes regarding the care and use of animals in ongoing activities, as required by 9 CFR §§ 2.31(d)(7), 2.31(e).
+- NIH OLAW, in coordination with USDA, plans to review and develop resources to support IACUCs' use of existing options for streamlining protocol review and reviw of significant changes to approved protocols without compromising animal welfare. - According to 9 C.F.R. § 2.31(d), in order for the IACUC to approve proposed activities or proposed significant changes to ongoing activities, the IACUC shall conduct a review of those components of the activities related to the care and use of animals and determine that the proposed activities are in accordance with this subchapter unless acceptable justification for a departure is present in writing.
+Also, the IACUC shall conduct continuing reviews of activities covered by this subchapter at appropriate intervals as determined by the IACUC, but not less than annually. - USDA will propose, through notice and comment rulemaking, a regulatory change to CFR Title 9 Chapter 1, Subchapter A-Animal Welfare, Section 2.31(d)(5), to remove the requirement that IACUCs conduct "continuing reviews of activities covered by [the Animal Welfare Act] at appropriate intervals... but not less than annually," and, instead, insert a requirement that IACUCs conduct a three-year complete review of activities.
+IACUCs would continue to review, approve, require modification to, or withhold approval of significant changes regarding the care and use of animals in ongoing activities, as required by 9 C.F.R. § 2.31(d)(7) and (e).